bugtrons/bugtrons-1/CODE_OF_CONDUCT.md

 The BUGTRONS team will be available to help participants any time they need any help.

 ## Scope
-We expect all event participants (sponsors, volunteers, speakers, attendees, and other guests) to abide by this code of conduct at all event platforms and event-related social events.
+We expect all event participants to abide by this code of conduct at all event platforms and event-related social events.

 ##  Contact Information
 Participants can ask for any help or discuss anything they want in our [discord server](https://discord.gg/DjfvKDswUz)